unibo-spe/spe-slides/content/12-multiplatform/_index.md

 - What about inter-community research efforts?
   * they may need interoperability among different silos
-  * in lack of which, research is slowed down
+  * without which, research is slowed down

 > Multi-platform programming is an enabler for inter-community research